kumahq/kuma-website/docs/docs/1.0.5/installation/ecs.md

       DNSServer=<kuma-cp-ip>
 ```

 The `<kuma-cp-ip>`, shall be taken from the AWS ECS web console, it maybe both the public and the private IP.
-In case of a multizone deployment, we should use Remote CP IP.
+In case of a multi-zone deployment, we should use Remote CP IP.

 ::: tip
 We strongly recommend exposing the Kuma-CP instances behind a load balancer, and use that IP as the `DNSServer` parameter.
 This will ensure a more robust operation during upgrades, restarts and re-configurations.